Belgium–Rwanda relations: Belgian rule

 The Treaty of Versailles after World War I divided the German colonial empire among the Allied nations.
-German East Africa was partitioned, and Belgium was allocated to Ruanda-Urundi, even though this represented only a fraction of the territories already occupied by the Belgian forces in East Africa.
+German East Africa was partitioned, and Belgium was allocated to Ruanda-Urundi, even though this represented only a fraction of the territories already occupied by Belgian forces in East Africa.

 Later, the League of Nations officially awarded Ruanda-Urundi to Belgium as a B-Class Mandate on 20 July 1922.
 The mandatory regime was also controversial in Belgium and was not approved by Belgium's parliament until 1924.

-Unlike colonies which belonged to its colonial power, a mandate was theoretically subject to international oversight through the League's Permanent Mandates Commission (PMC) in Geneva, Switzerland.
+Unlike colonies which belonged to its colonial powers, a mandate was theoretically subject to international oversight through the League's Permanent Mandates Commission (PMC) in Geneva, Switzerland.

 After a period of inertia, the Belgian administration became actively involved in Ruanda-Urundi between 1926 and 1931 under the governorship of Charles Voisin.
 The Belgians extended and consolidated a power structure based on indigenous institutions.

 In practice, they developed a Tutsi ruling class to formally control a mostly Hutu population through the system of chiefs and sub-chiefs under the overall rule of the two Mwami.
 Contemporary racial science and eugenics led Belgian administrators to believe that the Tutsi were genetically more closely related to Europeans than the Hutu superior and deserved power.

 Some scholars circulated, including John Hanning Speke, propagated the Hamitic hypothesis which held that the Tutsi were descended from "black Caucasians" who invaded Europe and were the ancestors of all the more "civilised" African peoples.

 The League of Nations was formally dissolved in April 1946 following its failure to prevent World War II.

 For practical purposes, it was succeeded by the new United Nations (UN).
 In December 1946, the new body voted to end the mandate over Ruanda-Urundi and replace it with the new "Trust Territory" status.